Achieving success in a happy and hardworking atmosphere, where each individual matures in a supportive environment.

 Religious Education is a compulsory subject for all students at Key Stage 3 and 4.
-Some pupils may choose to continue to their study of RE at Advanced Level.
+Some pupils may choose to continue their study of RE at Advanced Level.

 At Key Stage 3 students follow the Fully Alive series endorsed by the Diocesan Advisors.
-The series successfully fulfills the demands of the core curriculum.
+The series successfully fulfils the demands of the core curriculum.
 Within this programme students study a variety of topics such as the Bible, the Sacraments, Friendship, Justice, Islam, Judaism and Moral Issues.

 At Key Stage 5 a growing number of students take up GCE Religious Studies.
 The students follow the CCEA specification for AS and A2 and have the opportunity to study two of the following modules:

 |An Introduction to the Acts of the Apostles||Themes in Selected Letters of St Paul|

 |The Celtic Church in Ireland in the Fifth, Sixth and Seventh Centuries||Themes in the Celtic Church, Reformation and Post-Reformation Church|

 |The Origins and Development of the Early Christian Church to AD 325||Themes in the Early Church and the Church Today|

 Our school chaplains play an integral part within the College life by assisting throughout the year with our liturgical services.
 Para liturgies are celebrated for the opening of the new academic year, Christmas and Easter.
 There is a celebration of Mass for parents, students and teachers to welcome our new Year 8 students and a Thanksgiving Mass to acknowledge our leavers in Years 12 and 14.